-Overall for public hospitals, proportion of separations allocated to the lowest resource split for adjacent AR-DRGs for all states and territories ranged between 66% (New South Wales) and 72% (Victoria).
+Overall, for public hospitals, proportion of separations allocated to the lowest resource split for adjacent AR-DRGs for all states and territories ranged between 66% (New South Wales) and 72% (Victoria).

-For private hospitals, proportion of separations allocated to the lowest resource split for adjacent AR-DRGs for all states and territories ranged between 73% (Western Australia) and 77% (Victoria).
+For private hospitals, proportion of separations allocated to the lowest resource split for adjacent AR-DRGs for all states and territories ranged between 73% (Western Australia) and 77% (Victoria, Queensland and South Australia).

-For Vaginal and caesarean deliveries, the proportion allocated to the lowest resource split was 38% for public hospitals, and 49% for private hospitals.
-There was some variation among jurisdictions, with public hospital proportions ranging from 30% in the Northern Territory to 44% in Tasmania.
+For Vaginal and caesarean deliveries, the proportion allocated to the lowest resource split was 37% for public hospitals, and 49% for private hospitals.
+There was some variation among jurisdictions, with public hospital proportions ranging from 32% in the Northern Territory to 45% in Tasmania.
+The proportions in private hospitals ranged from 41% in Western Australia to 52% in New South Wales.